alecxe/eslint-plugin-protractor/docs/rules/no-describe-selectors.md

-# Discourage nested selectors within describe blocks (no-describe-selectors)
+# Discourage nested selectors within describe blocks

 Ensure raw selectors are not used within `describe` blocks.